maueroats/teaching/content/intermediate-cs/ch06/_index.md

 * `mouse-handler: model x y event -> model`: Update the model when the mouse is moved or clicked.
 The inputs x and y are numbers, the event is a string. (`on-mouse`)

+## Design Process

+When designing every function, these are the steps you should follow:

+1. Signature
+2. Purpose
+3. Example
+4. Function --- write it
+5. Test --- check-expect

+Reference: page 70 (PDF page 81) has a longer version of the same list.

+## F.A.Q.

+* Q: Why do you write "model" when the model is just an image?

+     A: Next chapter our models will be numbers, and soon after that our models will be sentences.
+If you memorize "model" as the type, you don't need to memorize a new signature every chapter.

 ## Topics

 {{% children %}}